mcsieber/coreml_help/README.md

   Use **Netron**

-In `coreml_help.py` and 'pred_help' you will find:
+## coreml_help.py

+###  CoremlBrowser
-The class "CoremlBrowser" methods for inspection and "model surgery"
+Class and methods for inspection and "model surgery"
 ```
     show_nn         Show a summary of neural network layers by index or name
     connect_layers  Connect the output of one layer to the input of another
     delete_layers   Delete CoreML NN layers by *name*.
     get_nn          Get the layers object for a CoreML neural network
 ```
+Once initialized, captures and keeps track of :

+    cmb.spec        # The protobuf spec
+    cmb.nn          # The neural network object
+    cmb.layers      # The nn layers array
+    cmb.layer_shapes  # The shape dictionary for this model cmb.layer_dict  # maps layer names to layer indexes cmb.layer_count # the count of nn layers cmb.shaper      # The shape inference object for this model

-Convenience Functions
+###Convenience Functions
 ```
     show_nn          Show a summary of nn (Function equivalent of `show_nn` method)
     show_head
     show_tail        Convenience functions  of  method `show_nn`
     get_rand_images  Return images (jpg and png) randomly sampled from child dirs.
 ```

+## pred_help

-Model Execution and Calculation Functions
+### Model Execution and Calculation Functions
 ```
      norm_for_imagenet  Normalize using ImageNet values for mean and standard dev.
      pred_for_coreml    Run and show Predictions for a native CoreML model